Watermelon nutrition: glycemic index, calories, net carbs, diets

 Nutrition

-Every part of the watermelon is technically edible; thus, it is considered to be a zero-waste food.
-Naturally, watermelon seeds and the rind have different nutrition values compared to the red flesh.
-The seeds are often roasted, and the rind can be used as a vegetable, stewed or fried, as well as pickled.
+Every part of the watermelon is technically edible; thus, it is considered a zero-waste food.
+Watermelon seeds and the rind naturally have different nutrition values than red flesh.
+The seeds are often roasted, and the rind can be used as a vegetable, stewed, fried, or pickled.

-Some recommend incorporating watermelon seeds in traditional recipes, especially in areas where chronic hunger is an issue, as it is usually locally available and thrown away, to improve the intake of protein, fat, calcium, carbohydrate, phosphorus (2).
+Some recommend incorporating watermelon seeds in traditional recipes, especially in areas where chronic hunger is an issue, as it is usually locally available and thrown away, to improve the intake of protein, fat, calcium, carbohydrates, and phosphorus (2).

 Macronutrients and Calories

-Around 92% of a watermelon’s weight is water, and only the remaining 8% consists of nutrients.
+Around 92% of a watermelon’s weight is water; only 8% consists of nutrients.

-One average serving size of watermelon per person is considered to be one slice or 280g.
+One average serving size of watermelon per person is one slice or 280g.

 A 100g of watermelon contains only 30 calories, while one average serving contains 84.